 Ever wondered how far a bullet travels?
 If you have, you are not alone.
 The question of how far can a bullet travel has been the subject of heated debates among shooters for years.
 And generally speaking, the answer to this question depends on several factors.
-The main factors that dictate how far a bullet can travel are weight, muzzle velocity, the shape of the bullet and environmental factors.
+The main factors that dictate how much distance a bullet can travel are:

 How Far Does A Bullet Travel Before It Drops

-As already stated, how far a bullet travels depends on three main factors.
-Below are the three factors and how they affect bullet travel distance.
+As already stated, how far a bullet travels depends on four main factors.
+Below are the four factors and how they affect bullet travel distance.

 Heavier bullets travel further than their lighter counterparts.
 The reason is that heavy bullets have less drop, meaning they are able to travel further before their velocity.
 When a bullet’s velocity decreases, due to air resistance, it slows down and eventually drops.

-The muzzle velocity is the speed with which a bullet leaves the gun when fired.
-A bullet’s muzzle velocity will depend largely on the length of the gun barrel and amount of gunpowder.
+The muzzle velocity is the speed with which a bullet leaves the gun when fired measured in meters per second.
+A bullet’s muzzle velocity will depend largely on the length of the gun barrel and the amount of gunpowder.
 Bullets fired from guns with longer barrels and more powder travel faster.
-With regards to how far bullets travel, bullets fired from long barreled guns are faster and travel further.
+With regards to how far bullets travel, bullets fired from long-barreled guns are faster and travel further.
 Thus, the faster the bullet the further it travels.
 The reason being that it takes time for air resistance to catch up to a faster bullet.

 The Shape Of The Bullet